KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

   * Right click on :ref:`timeline ruler<timeline_ruler>` and choose in the menu :guilabel:`Add/Remove Guide`
   * Right click in the timeline and choose :guilabel:`Add/Remove Guide`

+.. .. versionadded:: 24.08
+..
+Insert guides in 10 different categories using NumPad

 * **Keyboard**

   * :kbd:`G` adds a guide.
+  * :kbd:`1` - :kbd:`0` (number 1 to 0 on the NumPad)

 * **Mouse**